pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 cite="https://en.wikipedia.org/wiki/Citizen_science#History">amateurship
 instead of money-biased technical bureaucrats</q>.'

+The change that I would like to see is for everyone to be a part of this intellectual revolution---that we get rid of the ivory tower and play this game together, on an even playing field, respecting and valuing each others vastly disparate contributions to this great work.
+In many ways this would parallel the web developer revolution that has occurred over the last two decades.
+At the beginning of the Web, the scientists were the web developers.
+There's a reason the Web looked like it did in the <span class="oldstyle">90</span>'s, and it was not all a technical problem.
+The Web was created at CERN to navigate between scientific documents.
+Designers at some point realized the vast potential of design on the Web, and pushed for the ability to express more.
+Business people flocked to the Web when they saw the potential to disseminate more information for low or zero costs.
+Slowly, the Web grew up and we have HTML5, CSS3, JavaScript, browsers that can handle great complexity without breaking a sweat, and an audience that wants it.
+Web developers come up with extremely creative solutions, learn from and share ideas freely with each other.
+It doesn't matter which school they went to, only how good their ideas are.
+They are playing on an even playing field.
+Anyone can be a web developer!
+The same can happen with research and researchers.

 ## Technological Foundations of Research Publication

 We live in a different time now than when Sir Isaac Newton was around---a time